Wedding of Rainier III of Monaco and Grace Kelly: Wedding

 The Napoleonic Code of Monaco required the performance of two ceremonies, with a religious wedding requiring the prerequisite of a legal ceremony.
 The civil ceremony took place in the throne room of Palace on April 18, 1956, presided over by Marcel Portanier, Monaco's Minister of Justice.
 The marriage was solemnized in the presence of 80 guests, which included representatives from 24 nations, and finalized with the recitation of the 142 official titles Grace inherited by marriage, in the feminine.
 The ceremony was followed by a gala, taking place after an evening performance at the Opéra de Monte-Carlo, both of which the couple attended.

 On April 19, 1956, the church ceremony was held at the Saint Nicholas Cathedral, with the Solemn Pontifical High Mass conducted in French by the Bishop Gilles Barthe, in the presence of 700 guests.
 Father John Cartin from Princess Grace's home town parish, St. Bridgets Roman Catholic Church in Philadelphia, Pa, accompanied Princess Grace to Monaco and was her personal priest who accompanied the couple on the altar.
 The cathedral was decorated with lilies, white lilacs, and snapdragons, hanging from baskets and chandeliers.
 The altar itself was surrounded by flickering candles.
-Additionally, guards of honor from visiting warships of Britain, France, Italy, and the United States were stationed outside of the building.
-The service began with Grace's arrival, walked down the aisle by her father, John Kelly, alongside the bridal party.
+Additionally, guards of honor from visiting warships of the United Kingdom, France, Italy, and the United States were stationed outside of the building.
+The service began with Grace's arrival, walked down the aisle by her father, Jack Kelly sr., alongside the bridal party.
 In accordance with Monaco tradition, the groom made his entrance after the bride, with trumpets signaling his arrival.
 The couple met at the altar, professing their vows and exchanging a single ring before kneeling to pray and receive communion.
 The newly married Prince and Princess Monaco then departed the church for the reception in a Rolls-Royce, gifted to them by the people of Monaco.
 A reception at the Hotel de Paris was held for 600 guests and 3,000 Monégasque citizens, with a six-tiered wedding cake replicating the Prince's Palace in sugar, which was cut with Rainier's ceremonial sword.

-Both ceremonies were broadcast by MGM in exchange for Grace's release from her contract, attracting over 30 million viewers.
+Both ceremonies were broadcast live by Télé Monte-Carlo in black and white, and were relayed to nine television broadcasters in other countries via Eurovision, attracting over 30 million viewers.
+In addition, Metro-Goldwyn-Mayer Studios filmed the religious ceremony on film and in color in exchange for Grace's release from her contract, and later distributed it to theaters.
 The Prince and Princess would later describe the services as "'overwhelming'; with the words 'excited' or 'overjoyed' not enough to express their feelings", according to their son, Prince Albert, in 2017.
 Rainier later remarked that the celebrations were "the biggest circus in history" and that the couple had "both agreed that we should really have got married in a little chapel in the mountains.”